ThKrypt/QualCoder/01-Introduction.md

 ![QualCoder Icon](https://qualcoder.files.wordpress.com/2019/01/qualcoder.png?w=500)

 ## Downloading files and dependencies
-Download the latest QualCoder from GitHub: https://github.com/ccbogel/QualCoder.
+Download the latest Qualcoder release from https://github.com/ccbogel/QualCoder/releases or the latest development from https://github.com/ccbogel/QualCoder.
 Unzip the folder.
 The main program code is in the inner qualcoder folder.
 The Examples folder contains some example files which can be loaded into a test QualCoder project.

 ## Microsoft Windows